vladimirok5959/assets/README.md

 }
 ```

 In the result you will get combined and minified CSS file without `.dev.` suffix.
 And the same works for JS files.
 Note: for reducing http requests `/.cache/` directory is used.
-Run `make assets-clear-cache` for clearing cached files
+Run `make assets-clear-cache` to clear cached files